Cumberland Market: Decline

 A market continued on the site right up until the late 1920s, and the last trading barges ceased sometime in 1930.
 Local businesses were in terminal decline and by 1931 only five remained and the King's Head was the sole surviving pub.
-In the same year the buildings on the north side of the Market were demolished, including Grimble's Vinegar Factory, and replaced by council housing.
+In the same year the buildings on the north side of the market were demolished, including Grimble's Vinegar Factory, and replaced by council housing.

 In August 1938 the Cumberland Basin was dammed off and drained and in the next two years it was formally abandoned.
-By 15 January 1941 the Basin had been filled in with rubble from London's bombing and in the years following the Second World War the site was covered with topsoil and turned into allotments.
+By 15 January 1941 the basin had been filled in with rubble from London's bombing and in the years following World War II the site was covered with topsoil and turned into allotments.

-Being so close to both Euston and King's Cross stations it was inevitable that the area would have been so heavily bombed during the Second World War.
+Being so close to both Euston and King's Cross stations it was inevitable that the area would have been so heavily bombed during World War II.
 A V1 rocket landed on the NE corner in 1944 and the buildings on the SE corner were damaged beyond repair.
 General blast damage was also sustained in the SW corner.

 The remaining buildings were demolished in 1950 and in 1951 the Crown Estate Commissioners sold the 32 acre on which Munster Square, Clarence Gardens and Cumberland Market stood to St Pancras Borough Council for the building of a housing estate, known as Regent's Park Estate.